UC-JepsonHerbaria/Interchange/_input/output/README.md

 'unresolved' => 'Current Status not yet established'
 ```

-##Long format status definitions:
+## Long format status definitions:
+### A. In CA
-Current Status: 1, accepted name for taxon native to CA
+###### Current Status: 1, accepted name for taxon native to CA
-Current Status: 1a, taxonomic or nomenclatural synonym for taxon native to CA
+###### Current Status: 1a, taxonomic or nomenclatural synonym for taxon native to CA
-Current Status: 1b, unpublished, invalidly published, illegitimate, or rejected name for taxon native to CA
+###### Current Status: 1b, unpublished, invalidly published, illegitimate, or rejected name for taxon native to CA
-Current Status: 2, accepted name for taxon naturalized in CA
+###### Current Status: 2, accepted name for taxon naturalized in CA
-Current Status: 2a, taxonomic or nomenclatural synonym for taxon naturalized in CA
+###### Current Status: 2a, taxonomic or nomenclatural synonym for taxon naturalized in CA
-Current Status: 2b, unpublished, invalidly published, illegitimate, or rejected name for taxon naturalized in CA
+###### Current Status: 2b, unpublished, invalidly published, illegitimate, or rejected name for taxon naturalized in CA

-B. In CA but not in CA Flora (escaped from or persistent beyond cultivation but not naturalized in CA, or occurring in cultivation in CA but only as a weed, without deliberate human fostering)
+### B. In CA but not in CA Flora (escaped from or persistent beyond cultivation but not naturalized in CA, or occurring in cultivation in CA but only as a weed, without deliberate human fostering)

-Current Status: 3, accepted name for taxon occurring in CA only as a waif and/or garden escape, not naturalized
+###### Current Status: 3, accepted name for taxon occurring in CA only as a waif and/or garden escape, not naturalized
-Current Status: 3a, taxonomic or nomenclatural synonym for taxon occurring in CA only as a waif and/or garden escape, not naturalized
+###### Current Status: 3a, taxonomic or nomenclatural synonym for taxon occurring in CA only as a waif and/or garden escape, not naturalized
-Current Status: 3b, unpublished, invalidly published, illegitimate, or rejected name for for taxon occurring in CA only as a waif and/or garden escape, not naturalized
+###### Current Status: 3b, unpublished, invalidly published, illegitimate, or rejected name for for taxon occurring in CA only as a waif and/or garden escape, not naturalized
-Current Status: 4, accepted name for taxon occurring in CA only as an agricultural, garden, or urban weed
+###### Current Status: 4, accepted name for taxon occurring in CA only as an agricultural, garden, or urban weed
-Current Status: 4a, taxonomic or nomenclatural synonym for taxon occurring in CA only as an agricultural, garden, or urban weed - tr (no records)
+###### Current Status: 4a, taxonomic or nomenclatural synonym for taxon occurring in CA only as an agricultural, garden, or urban weed - tr (no records)
-Current Status: 4b, unpublished, invalidly published, illegitimate, or rejected name for taxon occurring in CA only as an agricultural, garden, or urban weed
+###### Current Status: 4b, unpublished, invalidly published, illegitimate, or rejected name for taxon occurring in CA only as an agricultural, garden, or urban weed
-Current Status: 5, accepted name for taxon occurring in CA only as greenhouse weed - tr (no records)
+###### Current Status: 5, accepted name for taxon occurring in CA only as greenhouse weed - tr (no records)
-Current Status: 5a, taxonomic or nomenclatural synonym for taxon occurring in CA only as greenhouse weed - tr (no records)
+###### Current Status: 5a, taxonomic or nomenclatural synonym for taxon occurring in CA only as greenhouse weed - tr (no records)

-C. Not in CA or in CA only in cultivation, under deliberate human fostering (extirpation intentional or not, of native or alien taxa)
+### C. Not in CA or in CA only in cultivation, under deliberate human fostering (extirpation intentional or not, of native or alien taxa)

 Current Status: 6, accepted name for taxon extirpated in CA
 Current Status: 6a, taxonomic or nomenclatural synonym for taxon extirpated in CA